syncfusion-content/javascript-docs/js/Chart/Chart-Types.md

 [Click](http://js.syncfusion.com/demos/web/#!/azure/chart/line) here to view the Line Chart online demo sample.

-### Changing the line width
+### Change the line width

-For changing the width of the line segment, you can use the [width](../api/ejchart.html#members:series-width) property in the series.
+To change the width of the line segment, you can use the [width](../api/ejchart.html#members:series-width) property in the series.

 {% highlight js %}